valaxin/castle/readme.md

 ```plaintext
 [//]: # ({"title": "Title", "creation": "01/01/1970", "summary": "Summary"})
 ```
-*post meta data is encapsulated in this comment syntax.*
+*post meta data is encapsulated in this comment syntax. as the first line in the document*

 3. Data from GitHub, GumRoad, <strike>Spotify</strike>, <strike>Twitch</strike>, and <strike>BlueSky</strike> are requested
 4. Generate rss/json feed data